-Using group policy for FIPS compliance
+Using Group Policy for FIPS Compliance

-If your Active Directory forest meets the minimum requirements and you have configured the Windows environment with the local or group "System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing" security policy, you can make Centrifymanaged computers FIPS-compliant by enabling and applying the Centrify "Use FIPS compliant algorithms for encryption, hashing and signing" group policy.
-You should not use the equivalent Windows group policy to configure FIPScompliant communications for Linux and UNIX computers.
-The Centrify "Use FIPS compliant algorithms for encryption, hashing and signing" group policy is specifically designed to support Active Directory domains that are configured for FIPS 140-2 compliance.
+If your Active Directory forest meets the minimum requirements and you have configured the Windows environment with the local or group "System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing" security policy, you can make Delinea managed computers FIPS-compliant by enabling and applying the Delinea "Use FIPS compliant algorithms for encryption, hashing and signing" group policy.
+You should not use the equivalent Windows group policy to configure FIPS compliant communications for Linux and UNIX computers.
+The Delinea "Use FIPS compliant algorithms for encryption, hashing and signing" group policy is specifically designed to support Active Directory domains that are configured for FIPS 140-2 compliance.

-The Centrify "Use FIPS compliant algorithms for encryption, hashing and signing" group policy is defined in a separate XML (centrifydc_fips.xml) or ADM (centrifydc_fips.adm) template file.
-The template file is included in the Centrify group policy extension.
-You must add one of these templates to a Group Policy Object to make a Centrifymanaged computer FIPS-compliant mode.
+The Delinea "Use FIPS compliant algorithms for encryption, hashing and signing" group policy is defined in a separate XML (centrifydc_fips.xml) or ADM (centrifydc_fips.adm) template file.
+The template file is included in the Delinea group policy extension.
+You must add one of these templates to a Group Policy Object to make a Delinea-managed computer FIPS-compliant mode.
 For information about adding template files and enabling group policies, see the Group Policy Guide.
 After you enable the policy, it takes effect at the next group policy update interval.
-To have the policy applied immediately, run the adaptupdate command.
+To have the policy applied immediately, run the adgpdupdate command.

-Using the XML template group policy
+Using the XML Template Group Policy